 - What are institutional barriers to an optimal performance of the education system?

-- Transition to the labor market.
+- Transition to work

 - Equality of opportunity.

-Labour Market Dynamics
+Labour Market and Training

 Program director: Prof. Dr. Didier Fouarge